busterbenson/buster-wiki/content/blog/2008/05-27-no-problem.md

 disqus    		 = false
 +++

-The theme of my 30th birthday, and the following year, was "Higher highs and lower lows".
+The theme of my 30th birthday, and the following year, was [Higher highs and lower lows](/blog/2006/05-31-higher-highs-lower-lows).

-The theme of my 31st birthday, and the following year, was "Double down".
+The theme of my 31st birthday, and the following year, was [Double down](/blog/2007/05-29-double-down).
 Double down on love, on friends, and on my projects.

 This year, I feel like I should shift the focus a bit.
 Not so much about building building building, and more about enjoying what has been built and what happens to exist.
 This is a big deal for me cause I almost always feel like I'm not doing enough.
 That I have to keep being more ambitious, thinking bigger, not getting too lax lest I fall into a rut, etc.